 Given the current trend, you might think that cruise ships will continue to increase in size in the future.
 That's likely not the case.
 There does come a point to where size becomes a negative instead of a benefit.

 Consider that the Oasis of the Seas -- the first of the largest Oasis-class vessels built by Royal Caribbean -- was built in 2009, more than a decade ago.
 Since then, it's had several sister ships built, that have been marginally larger at most.
-However, there hasn't been a significantly larger cruise ship built.
+Icon of the Sea is larger on a tonnage basis, but only by about 6%

 Instead, at least for now, this seems to be the upper limit for how large cruise ships will become.
 As ships get larger, so too do the logistical issues that come with them.
 Namely, not every port of call can handle the size and scale of the largest vessels.